karlnapf/shogun-wiki/New-parameters-framework-and-plugins.md

 * Make one of the classes of shogun both a plugin and regular class
 * If it works - document the migration process: remove the getters/setters of this class, drop avoidable dependencies, ...

-Finally, we can start migrating all the classes to plugins (could be done during pre-GSoC students).
+Finally, we can start migrating all the classes to plugins (could be done during pre-GSoC by students).